tyson10/TuistStudies/README.md

     Generates and opens a temporary Xcode project that includes all the manifest files in the current directory, and the files the manifests depend on

+- tuist graph

+    Loads your project dependencies graph and exports it.

 ## Tip